 The Highway Code

-The Highway Code is a series of guidelines, rules and regulations lead down by the Department of Transport which aims to help both fully qualified and learner drivers understand the ‘rules of the road’ when driving.
+The Highway Code is a series of guidelines, rules and regulations laid down by the Department for Transport (DFT), which aims to help both fully qualified and learner drivers understand the ‘rules of the road’ when driving.
 The Highway Code also includes guidelines, rules and regulations for pedestrians and cyclists.

 Learning the Highway Code